BIO BETH HART USA

-It’s finally Australia’s turn to be introduced in person to Beth Hart when she makes her debut appearance on our shores for the Byron Bay BluesFest’s 25th Anniversary in April 2014.
-Beth Hart is one of BluesFest’s director’s top picks.
-Director Peter Noble goes overboard for her.
-Bang Bang Boom Boom will be released in Australia in March 2014.
+It was finally Australia’s turn to be introduced in person to Beth Hart when she made her debut appearance on their shores for the Byron Bay BluesFest’s 25th Anniversary in April 2014.
+Beth Hart was one of BluesFest’s director’s top picks.
+Director Peter Noble went overboard for her.
+The album Bang Bang Boom Boom was released in Australia in March 2014.

 Beth Hart is currently working on a new solo album which is set to be released early 2015, followed by a world tour.